keboola/connection-docs/tutorial/index.md

 ## Advanced Steps
 If you want to try more of KBC features, follow some of the following side steps:

-- Loading data using extractors
+- Loading data using extractors:
 	- [Loading data: GoogleDrive Extractor](/tutorial/load/googledrive/) --- loading data from an external data sheet using the GoogleDrive extractor.
 	- [Loading data: Database Extractor](/tutorial/load/database/) --- loading data from an external database